wazo-platform/wazo-auth-example-backend/README.md

 [![Build Status](https://travis-ci.org/wazo-pbx/xivo-auth-example-backend.svg)](https://travis-ci.org/wazo-pbx/xivo-auth-example-backend)

-this is an example implementation of a xivo-auth plugin.
-It should _NEVER_ be used in production as the username and password combination are public and will result in a valid xivo-auth token being issued.
+this is an example implementation of a wazo-auth plugin.
+It should _NEVER_ be used in production as the username and password combination are public and will result in a valid wazo-auth token being issued.

 ## Installation